dunamismax/bash/linux/ubuntu/_scripts/_template.md

     main()
 ```

-## Instructions for AI
+---

-1. When writing scripts, prioritize standard library solutions over external dependencies
+## Instructions for Code Generation

-2. Include progress tracking for all long-running operations
+1. **Before Code Generation:**
-3. Implement proper error handling and cleanup
+   - Ask the user for specific requirements and clarify any ambiguous points.
-4. Use ANSI colors for clear status indication
+   - Confirm that the code should use only the Python standard library and follow the CLI design as shown.

-5. Maintain consistent code style and documentation
+2. **Script Requirements:**
-6. Consider thread safety for progress tracking
+   - Leverage the standard library to implement features such as progress tracking, error handling, signal handling, and resource cleanup.
-7. Always include type hints and docstrings
+   - Use ANSI colors to enhance user feedback and status messages.
-8. Implement signal handling for graceful interrupts
+   - Adhere to clear sectioning, include type hints, and maintain consistent formatting and documentation.

-## Note
+3. **Final Note:**
-Before generating any code, ask the user for specific requirements and clarify any ambiguous points.
-Ensure the generated code follows the template's principles while addressing the user's specific needs.
+   - Always ensure the generated script strictly follows the structure and style demonstrated in the example template above while addressing the user’s specific needs.